MMC Benefits Handbook

 When You Leave the Company

-If you request a final distribution of your account, Federal tax will be withheld based on the unpaid balance of your loan unless you repay the loan within 90 days of your termination and elect a direct rollover.
+If you request a final lump sum cash distribution of your account, Federal tax will be withheld based on the unpaid balance of your loan, plus accrued interest, unless you repay the loan prior to the distribution or direct a full direct rollover distribution.

 When You Die